Sheega-ameenah/Sheega-ameenah/README.md

 # Hi, I'm Amina! 👋

 🚀 **Mechatronics & Systems Engineering Student**
 Passionate about leveraging technology to create innovative solutions.
-Exploring the realms of IoT, AI, and Robotics.
+Exploring the realms of Data analysis, IoT, AI, and Robotics.

 💼 **Experience**
 - **NCAIR Intern:** Contributing to cutting-edge projects in Mechatronics and Systems Engineering.